ORANGE COUNTY WRONGFUL DEATH LAWYER

 Wrongful death claims often rely on evidence from a criminal conviction to prove the liability of an at-fault party.
 However, it is not always necessary for the liable party to be guilty of a crime.
 Take O.J.
-Simpson for example.
+Simpson, for example.
 He was not convicted of murder, but he was later found liable in civil court for the wrongful death of the individuals he was accused of killing.

 Eligibility For a Wrongful Death Claim

 Generally, only close family members can bring a wrongful death lawsuit.
 However, because there are other possible parties who may be eligible for a claim in certain circumstances, it’s important to review your case with a qualified Orange County Wrongful Death Lawyer.
-An experienced wrongful death attorney can evaluate your relationship to your loved one and help determine whether you have a valid legal claim.
+An experienced wrongful death attorney can evaluate your relationship with your loved one and help determine whether you have a valid legal claim.